Chordoma Survivorship Initiative

-In the coming months, look for in-depth information on common quality of life issues such as fatigue, anxiety and depression, balance and mobility, bowel and bladder dysfunction, double vision, and more.
+In the coming months, look for in-depth information on managing additional quality of life issues such as anxiety and depression, balance and mobility, bowel and bladder dysfunction, double vision, and more.

 You may also find survivorship resources from the following cancer organizations helpful in learning about life after treatment, survivorship care, and how to address quality of life needs.